 Sitting correctly at the desk or lifting heavy weights with perfect form will definitely reduce the chances of developing a hernia.
 Try to develop a posture-conscious mindset and remind yourself to always straighten yourself.
 The back should always stay in a neutral position, regardless of the activity.

 The concept of the ‘neutral position’ is key for any good ergonomic practice.
-Neutral position is the position of the spine, limbs, and extremities that occur when standing.
+A neutral position is the position of the spine, limbs, and extremities that occur when standing.
 For example, sitting for extended periods of time is unnatural to the body because it puts unusual amounts of pressure to the lower back.
-Furthermore, most of us tend to also tilt our neck downward to look at a computer screen or phone or may even lean forward, causing an unnatural cure to the spine that can cause pain.
+Furthermore, most of us tend to also tilt our neck down to look at a computer screen or phone or may even lean forward, causing an unnatural curve to the spine that can cause pain.
 Arms and hands also have a neutral position where the extremities should line up in a straight line.
-Often times, the direction of our hands and the linear direction of our forearms don’t match (e.g. tilting the wrist when typing to reach keys on the keyboard)–this is deviation from the neutral position of the forearms, wrists, and hands.
-Neutral positions minimize the pressure on muscles, tendons, nerves and bones to optimally leverage the body’s control and ability to exert or take force.
-The counter term for the neutral position, is the ‘awkward position’ (see examples above).
-Good ergonomic practice aims to minimize or eliminate awkward positions.
+Often times, the direction of our hands and the linear direction of our forearms don’t match (e.g. tilting the wrist when typing to reach keys on the keyboard)–this is a deviation from the neutral position of the forearms, wrists, and hands.
+Neutral positions minimize the pressure on muscles, tendons, nerves, and bones to optimally leverage the body’s control and ability to exert or take force.
+The counter-term for the neutral position is the ‘awkward position’ (see examples above).
+The good ergonomic practice aims to minimize or eliminate awkward positions.

 Spinal disc herniations are very common between vertebra L4-L5, L5-S1, C5-C6, and C6-C7.
 The injury greatly varies in severeness and usually affects people over 30 years old.
 Upon injury detection, it’s advised you set up an appointment with your doctor or go to the ER while applying first aid.
 Mainly, P.R.I.D.
 (Protection, Rest, Ice, Decompression) and over-the-counter anti-inflammatory, analgesics, and similar medicine.